 Volunteer 2-hour shift, get 2 passes to Moonlight Bat Float!

-Volunteers sorely needed for Texas River School’s Chicken Fajita Booth at Eeyore’s Birthday Party on Saturday, April 28.
-This is a fun event and a great fundraiser for TRS.
+Volunteers still needed for Texas River School’s Chicken Fajita Booth at Eeyore’s Birthday Party on Saturday, April 28.
+This is a fun event and it promises to be a beautiful day!

 Position: Trip Leader

 To Apply: Email your letter of interest to email@example.com

 The Trip Leader will be responsible for leading (and organizing) river trips for groups of 25-30 youth on Lady Bird Lake and Barton Creek.
 Trips are funded from a grant received from TPWD.
 Currently, we have funding for 32 river trips.
 This would be an ideal position for a college student or retired schoolteacher.
 Trips can also be team shared with another trip leader.

 - Manages all aspects of four river trip programs: River Sense, Discover the Source, Find and Capture, and Canoe Camping.